hjanuschka/fastlane-plugin-aws_device_farm/README.md

   * improve output
   * make it available as a `fastlane` plugin

-## Issues and Feedback

-For any other issues and feedback about this plugin, please submit it to this repository.

 ## Troubleshooting

 If you have trouble using plugins, check out the [Plugins Troubleshooting](https://github.com/fastlane/fastlane/blob/master/fastlane/docs/PluginsTroubleshooting.md) doc in the main `fastlane` repo.

-## Using `fastlane` Plugins

-For more information about how the `fastlane` plugin system works, check out the [Plugins documentation](https://github.com/fastlane/fastlane/blob/master/fastlane/docs/Plugins.md).

 ## About `fastlane`